Services we provide

 Who are we?

-The Office of General Counsel (OGC) forms part of the portfolio of the Office of the University Secretary and General Counsel and provides independent legal advice and services to the University, including the Board of Trustees, Executive and other senior officers.
+The Office of General Counsel (OGC) forms part of the portfolio of the Office of the University General Counsel and provides independent legal advice and services to the University, including the Board of Trustees, Executive and other senior officers.
 OGC also participates in policy development and review as part of the University's regulatory compliance program.